 Childhood (Congenital) Glaucoma

-Childhood glaucomas encompass both primary congenital glaucoma (also called pediatric or infantile glaucoma) as well as juvenile glaucoma which may be diagnosed after age 3 and into early adulthood.
+Childhood glaucomas include primary congenital glaucoma (also called pediatric or infantile glaucoma) and juvenile glaucoma, which doctors may diagnose after age 3 and into early adulthood.

 The congenital glaucomas are rare, but potentially blinding eye disorders.
 Although they occur only in about 1 out of 10,000 infants, their importance is magnified by the young age of the patients.
-Approximately 60% of congenital glaucoma is diagnosed before 6 months old and 80% before age 1.
+Doctors diagnose approximately 60% of congenital glaucoma before 6 months of age and 80% before age 1.

-In congenital glaucoma, the intraocular pressure is elevated as a result of an abnormal drain (trabecular meshwork) in the eye.
-About one-half of babies with congenital glaucoma have what is called primary congenital glaucoma.
+In congenital glaucoma, an abnormal drain (trabecular meshwork) in the eye raises intraocular pressure.
+Doctors classify about half of these cases as primary congenital glaucoma.
 In this instance, the glaucoma occurs without any other abnormalities in the eye or elsewhere in the body.
 In the other one-half of babies, there are other abnormalities of the eye or in the rest of the body which are present.
 These may range from mild to severe.
-Although congenital glaucoma may be inherited, in most cases it is not.
+Although genetics can cause congenital glaucoma, most cases occur without inheritance.
 Most babies with congenital glaucoma are born to healthy parents without a history of glaucoma.

 Figure 1.
-Buphthalmos and corneal clouding of the right eye
+Buphthalmos and corneal clouding of the left eye

 Diagnosing Congenital Glaucoma

 Before the age of three, the wall of the eye is very soft and elastic.
 Therefore, when the eye pressure rises in congenital glaucoma, the eye enlarges (“buphthalmos”; see Figure 1).
-This is often recognized by the parents or pediatrician.
+Parents or pediatricians often recognize this.
 After the age of three to four years, the eye is less elastic and does not increase in size when the eye pressure rises.

-Although both eyes are commonly affected, the glaucoma is often more severe in one eye than in the other.
+Although both eyes commonly develop glaucoma, one eye often shows more severe disease than the other.
 One eye may enlarge more than the other.
 In some babies, the glaucoma is present only in one eye, particularly when there are other abnormalities.
 Parents often state that the eye or eyes appear to be becoming more prominent or that one eye is larger than the other.

-There are a number of other conditions which can be confused with congenital glaucoma.
+Several other conditions can mimic congenital glaucoma.
 The most common of these is tearing due to obstruction of the tear duct, which is outside of the eye.
 This is not generally a serious condition, and may resolve without treatment.
-However, corneal clouding and enlargement of the eye indicate a serious situation and the baby should always be examined as soon as possible by an ophthalmologist.
+Corneal clouding and eye enlargement indicate a serious condition, so an ophthalmologist should examine the baby as soon as possible.

 Figure 2.
 Haab’s striae – horizontal curvilinear breaks in the cornea